Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 ﻿# Kuku's Villager Mod

 ## NOTICE
+1. I would like to thank [Horem](https://discord.gg/YwtBr7hh) for helping me out so much for this update as well as providing his awesome Assetbundle. <br>
+2. Old villagers will dissapear because the names of the villagers have been changed. <br>
-1. May work initially in Multiplayer as we got rid of beds BUT has not been designed with multiplayer in mind so there may be issues specially with work commands as it alters container's contents. <br>
+3. May work initially in Multiplayer as we got rid of beds BUT has not been designed with multiplayer in mind so there may be issues specially with work commands as it alters container's contents. <br>
 ## Installation (manual)
 Paste the plugins folder in valheim/BepInEx/